jonathanong/passwords/README.md

 Create a derived key and salt from a password.

-### isValidPassword = await comparePassword(password, key, salt)
+### isValidPassword = await comparePassword(password, key, salt [, scryptOptions])

-Validate the password with the derived key and salt.
+Validate the password with the derived key and salt. `scryptOptions` is only necessary if it's different than the currently set options.